 Well, that’s my story and I’m sticking to it.
 For the really fun details, you will need to stop in at our small town jewelry store and share a few of your own stories.

-For the last few years, Jen has worked part-time for Simply Majestic while raising her young family; she and her husband, Joshua, have a three-year-old daughter, Evelyn, and a baby son, Emmett.
+For the last few years, Jen has worked part-time for Simply Majestic while raising her young family; she and her husband, Joshua, have two small children, Evelyn and Emmett.
 In fact, Jen and Josh met at Simply Majestic in 2007 when she was working her first post-college job and he came into the store looking to have a watch battery replaced!

 Outside of Simply Majestic, Jen runs her own wedding planning and coordination business, Jen Strunk Stationery & Events, which perfectly complements her work in the jewelry industry.
-She has also volunteered, whenever possible, for local organizations and events, including the North Stonington Agricultural Fair, the Mystic Outdoor Art Festival, Mystic Eats, and the Miss Connecticut Scholarship Organization, a preliminary to the Miss America Competition.
+She currently serves on the North Stonington Economic Development Commission, the North Stonington Republican Town Council, and volunteers for the North Stonington Agricultural Fair.
+In her very little spare time, she is a devoted gym junkie.

 Jen holds a master's degree from Sacred Heart University and is a proud graduate of Wheeler High School.
 She and her family reside in North Stonington.